Pattern — WebSocket¶

 ;; A request issued before the connection is :connected is

-;; queued like any other send (the request-id is preserved
+;; queued like any other send (the whole event is buffered, so

 :ws/request {:action :enqueue-message}}